Almond Butter Balls

 • Customizable.
 Fold in mix-ins, swap the nut butter, or dip the balls in chocolate.
 The options are endless.

 • Almond butter.
 Smooth and creamy almond butter with no added sugar.
 I recommend using good-quality almond butter as this will be the bulk of the recipe.
-Here’s my tried-and-true recipe for homemade almond butter
+I’m partial to my homemade almond butter

 • Maple syrup.
 For sweetness.
 I’ve also used other liquid sweeteners like agave and brown rice syrup, and both work great.